sambhav2358/BadgeGenerator/README.md

 ## Sample

 https://user-images.githubusercontent.com/97180951/156024192-b4e1bdb5-2241-4908-9940-9352781db01d.mp4

+**Note:** This is not updated to the features supported in the latest version.

 ## Tutorial

 [This is the youtube tutorial](https://youtu.be/AdBj-rSsBog)

+**Note:** This is not updated to the features supported in the latest version.

 ## Recent updates
 Now you can make the following type of badges with this library.